Daniel Libeskind and Cosentino unveil in Frankfurt the “Musical Labyrinth” installation made with Dekton®

 Covering 289m2, “Musical Labyrinth” simulates a deep black landscape and features an engraving in white based on a unique original drawing by Libeskind, created as part of the “One Day in Life” initiative.
-This is possible thanks to the use of Cosentino’s ultra-compact surface, which, in addition to its outstanding physical performance and strength, can also be customised using techniques such as etching.
+This is possible thanks to the use of Cosentino’s ultra-compact surface, Dekton, which in addition to its outstanding physical performance and strength, can also be customised using techniques such as etching.

-In addition to Libeskind himself, the unveiling ceremony was also attended by the Alte Oper’s General and Artistic Director Dr Stephan Pauly, Country Manager for Cosentino Germany Pierre Heck, and Director of Marketing and Communication for Cosentino Group Santiago Alfonso.
+In addition to Libeskind himself, the unveiling ceremony was also attended by the Alte Oper’s General and Artistic Director, Dr Stephan Pauly; Country Manager for Cosentino Germany, Pierre Heck and Director of Marketing and Communication for Cosentino Group, Santiago Alfonso.